DataCurationNetwork/data-primers/FITS Primer/fits-primer.md

     - **NAXIS\[...\]**: and so on for every data axis

-    - The follow keywords are optional but widely used:
+    - The following keywords are optional but widely used:

       - **HISTORY:** This keyword is commonly used to describe the history of steps and procedures associated with the processing of the associated data.